-This Gluten Free Pizza Crust is made out of oatmeal.
+Make Oatmeal Pizza!
+This gluten-free oatmeal pizza crust recipe is made from a simple oat flour ground in the food processor.
 Yup, basic oatmeal with yeast and a few other household ingredients.
-No special equipment or ingredients from the specialty food section.
-It is pretty quick to make as well.
-If the pizza above looks a tad bit boring to you, thank my daughter for that, her fave pizza is just sauce on a crust.
+No special equipment or ingredients from the specialty food section to make this oatmeal pizza dough.
+It is pretty quick to prepare as well.

 - 1/2 cup warm water